daryllxd/lifelong-learning/startups/growthhacker.tv.md

 There was a time where Matt was just in meetings with brokers and landlords and whatever, while not scalable, it needed to have some content on there.
 Being in front of people and getting them to trust you personally is how you can establish credibility early on.

 Now that you have real listings, you don’t need to do that anymore.
 You have to learn when to transition from face-to-face to automated (sales to marketing).

-Sales guys convert to marketing guys.
+When scaling up, the sales guys give way to marketing guys.
 The sales are usually the first ones to go lol.

 People should be learning more skills so they protect themselves and they bring value to the company.
 It’s your responsibility to be employable.
 What are the assets I have, and what does the market look like?

-Now, it’s all about value, provide value to the company.
+It’s all about value, provide value to the company.

 For us, the supply side (stores) is harder to seed.
 It’s easier to get attention at brick-and-mortar than online when everyone is online.
 At first, they found us organically, but then when you put money in people’s pockets and they come back.